fortio/fortio/README.md

 with the `server` command or issue grpc ping messages using the `grpcping` command.
 It can also fetch a single URL's for debugging when using the `curl` command (or the `-curl` flag to the load command).
 You can run just the redirector with `redirect`.
-Lastly if you saved JSON results (using the web UI or directly from the command line), you can browse and graph those results using the `report` command.
+If you saved JSON results (using the web UI or directly from the command line), you can browse and graph those results using the `report` command.
+You can learn current Fortio version using `version` command.
+Lastly, you can learn which flags are available using `help` command.

 Most important flags for http load generation: